khaNNyh/quizTask/README.md

 ![image](https://github.com/user-attachments/assets/8765db18-1a7e-4882-8100-581fe14d4f78)

+# Single-Choice Quiz Application

-Features:
+## Features:
-*Start Screen
-*Question Screens
+- **Start Screen**
+- **Question Screens**
- Displays a question with multiple answer options Button to proceed to the next question or summary screen *Summary Screen
+  - Displays a question with multiple answer options
+  - Button to proceed to the next question or summary screen
+- **Summary Screen**
- Displays the number of correct and incorrect answers Text feedback based on the score:
+  - Displays the number of correct and incorrect answers
+  - Text feedback based on the score:
- 0-50%
+    - 0-50%
- 51-80%
+    - 51-80%
- 81-100%
+    - 81-100%
-*Button to review answers
+  - Button to review answers
-*Answer Review Screens
+- **Answer Review Screens**
-*Shows both user-selected and correct answers after completing the quiz Application Requirements:
+  - Shows both user-selected and correct answers after completing the quiz

+## Application Requirements:
-*Two language versions, with the ability to switch languages at any time without restarting the quiz *Option to return to the start screen at any time *Automatic return to the start screen after 5 minutes of inactivity *All text content is loaded from a .json file
+- Two language versions, with the ability to switch languages at any time without restarting the quiz
+- Option to return to the start screen at any time
+- Automatic return to the start screen after 5 minutes of inactivity
+- All text content is loaded from a `.json` file

 ## Development server